Do drinking and weight loss mix?

 I work out for an hour everyday (aerobic) and eat fairly healthy (vegetarian/well-balanced) with a reasonable goal of losing 10 pounds in the next 4 months to go from 126 to 116 lbs.
 However, I also enjoy drinking and have, on average, 3 to 4 drinks a day of mostly hard booze.
 I'm wondering if it is actually possible to lose weight while drinking this much alcohol, or if I'm shooting myself in the foot.
 Also, for a woman of my size, is it very unhealthy to drink this amount of alcohol?

-For more information about alcohol and its effects, go to the alcohol section of the Alcohol and Other Drugs archive in Go Ask Alice!Alice!
+For more information about alcohol and its effects, check out the alcohol section of the Go Ask Alice!
+Alcohol and Other Drugs archives.

 Originally published Oct 11, 2002

 Can’t find information on the site about your health concern or issue?